FrancesCoronel/personal-website-v3/_posts/2015-06-26-fullstack-academy-week-3.md

 height="56"}](https://fvcproductions.files.wordpress.com/2015/06/pride-octocat.png)

--   Once all was said and done and we headed back to Fullstack, I was very full and tired, so the lecture on Promises didn’t get the attention it deserved from me.
+-   Once all was said and done and we headed back to Fullstack, I was very full and tired, so the lecture on Promises didn't get the attention it deserved from me.
--   Thankfully though, afterwards, by some freakish and questionable miracle, I’m not struggling with the workshop that much at all.
+-   Thankfully though, afterwards, by some freakish and questionable miracle, I'm not struggling with the workshop that much at all.
     *Mmmhmmm.*
 -   The last thing of the day of course is 🔥 **Hot Seat🔥** and once again I find myself most delighted by the stories of my fellow